pedrazamiguez/online-bookstore-api/README.md

     cd online-bookstore-assessment/online-bookstore
     ```

-2. **Run the application using Maven Wrapper:**
+2. **Build and test the entire project using the Maven Wrapper:**

     ```bash
+    ./mvnw clean install -U
+    ```

+    This command will compile the code, run tests, and package the application into a JAR file.

+3. **Run the application using the Maven Wrapper:**

+    ```bash
-    ./mvnw spring-boot:run
+    ./mvnw -pl online-bookstore-boot spring-boot:run
     ```

     The application will start on [http://localhost:8080](http://localhost:8080).

 ## API documentation & access